 It’s up to them to decide whether you get a brand-new sleeping bag/tent/water bottle in the mail, so be honest and considerate when returning gear for warranty.
 Send it in clean.
 And if you’re not sure you’re covered?
 Just try.
 The people behind these brands play hard, too.
 They get it.
 We’ve heard countless stories of unexpected, unbelievably great customer service.

-Osprey sets the gold standard for warranties, providing replacement parts, doing repairs, and, when necessary, replacing gear, no questions asked.
+Osprey sets the gold standard for warranties with their All Mighty Guarantee, providing replacement parts, doing repairs, and, when necessary, replacing gear, no questions asked.

-Outdoor Research has a similarly limitless guarantee–called the “Infinite Guarantee”–that provides for replacement anytime your gear doesn’t perform like it should.
+Outdoor Research has a seemingly limitless guarantee–called the “Infinite Guarantee”–that provides for replacement anytime your gear doesn’t perform like it should.

 Darn Tough Socks, the coolest sock company in Vermont, dares you to wear out their socks, or find a pair that doesn’t serve you exactly how you need.
 If you do, they’ll replace them, free of charge.